sbb-design-systems/sbb-angular/src/angular/menu/menu.md

 ### Customizing menu position

-By default, the menu will display below (y-axis), after (x-axis), without overlapping its trigger.
+By default, the menu will display below (y-axis), after (x-axis), with overlapping its trigger.
 The position can be changed using the `xPosition` (`before | after`) and `yPosition` (`above | below`) attributes.
-The menu can be forced to overlap the trigger using the `overlapTrigger` attribute.
+The menu can be forced to not overlap the trigger using the `overlapTrigger` attribute.

 <!-- example({"example": "menu-position",